doums/monark.nvim/README.md

   -- (see below), in this case the individual timeout values take -- precedence timeout = 300,
+  -- Text, highlight group and timeout map.
-  -- Text and highlight group map for each mode.
-Each mode -- table can takes a third item which is its specific timeout -- value map = {
+  -- Each mode table can takes a third item which is its specific -- timeout value map = {
     normal = { '⭘', 'modeuiNormal' },
     visual = { '◆', 'modeuiVisual' },